You can use the Wercker CLI during local development of your applications and microservices.

 wercker dev --publish 5000

-We expose the port on which the application is listening such that we can see it action by browsing to your Docker host).
+We expose the port on which the application is listening so that we can see it action by browsing to your Docker host.
 If you are using boot2docker the IP is usually

 192.168.59.103 but we tell you the IP address of the host once the step is run.